manda036/Music_MachineLearning/README.md

 Step two: Activate the environment in order to download our necessary libraries. "source activate Spotify"

-Step three: Download the following libraries using "pip install": gunicorn, pyscopg2, flask, pandas.
+Step three: Download the following libraries using "pip install": gunicorn, pyscopg2, flask, pandas, spotipy.
 I will update this list if any other libraries are needed for the project.